Eco Restore launches 2024 tree growing season | Ghana News Agency

 Kpaanaa Sugri Mahami, Chief of Kparigu, lauded Eco Restore for its quest to restore indigenous trees, describing the effort as worth emulating.

-He expressed confidence that community members would abide by by-laws regarding economic trees.
+He expressed confidence that community members would abide by by-laws regarding protecting economic trees.

 GNA